Leadership

 Tania Moore welcomed everyone to the meeting, and delivered the President’s Annual Report, a copy of which is annexed to these minutes.

-The next order of business was election of officers for the 2022-23 year.
-Ms. Moore confirmed that she had not received any nominees by email, nor had she received any emailed ballots.
-She then called upon Margie Winslow, Chair of the Nominating Committee, who presented the Committee’s Report and placed the following names in nomination:
+The next order of business was the election of officers for the 20232-24 year.
+Ms. Moore called upon Ken Schept, Chair of the Nominating Committee.
+In response to Mr. Schept’s questions, Ms. Moore confirmed that she had not received any nominations by email, nor had she received any emailed ballots.
+Mr. Schept then presented the Committee’s Report and placed the following names in nomination:

 President – Tania Moore